 From her $99 “Mission Possible” program to an $840 intensive online seminar (with much more in-depth one-on-one support), Malena is there for you and ready to resolve your dog’s panic at being alone.
 Given that most separation anxiety behavior consultants charge around $100 per hour to meet with you, this self-study $99 course is a no-brainer to try first!

-Journey Dog Training: Again with the full disclosure, this is my own site.
+Again with the full disclosure, Journey Dog Training is my own site.
 I currently offer two one-on-one services and am building self-study courses to keep costs low.

 Whereas the other online dog training programs on this list are largely self-study courses or webinar-style classes focused on puppies, tricks, sports, and obedience, I almost exclusively work with dog behavior issues.

 I offer an unlimited email support package for $20/month where owners can simply go back-and-forth with me about their dog’s training, and I’ll give tips and next steps as you progress.
 I’ve successfully helped dogs with food aggression, extremely fearful puppy-mill dogs, dog-cat introductions, and reactive dogs in this format.

 For more in-depth help, I also offer one-hour video training services that range from $35 (for basic training) to $50 per hour (for behavior issues).
 This is a great way to get one-on-one help for training problems either on an ongoing basis, or to troubleshoot a pesky problem.
 I

 It’s similar to the free helpline provided by Denver Dumb Friends League (where I got my training in remote behavior help), but with three big differences: I offer recurring and ongoing support, I’ll work with aggressive dogs, and I will do video instead of just phone.